-Strangely, we can also say that (d) is continuous even though there is a vertical asymptote.
+Strangely, we also say that (d) is continuous even though there is a vertical asymptote.
 A careful reading of the definition of continuous reveals the phrase "at every point in its domain."
-Because the location of the asymptote, x = 0, is not in the domain of the function, and because the rest of the function is well-behaved, we can say that (d) is continuous.
+Because the location of the asymptote, x = 0, is not in the domain of the function, and because the rest of the function is continuous, we say that (d) is continuous.
 Differentiability.
-Now that we have introduced the derivative of a function at a point, we can begin to use the adjective differentiable.
+If a function has a derivative at every point, we say the function is differentiable.
 We can see that the tangent line is well-defined at every point on the graph in (c).
-Therefore, we can say that (c) is a differentiable function.
+Therefore, we say that (c) is a differentiable function.